-Many people are champing at the bit to travel, tour and taste.
+Many people are champing at the bit to travel, tour, and taste.
 And without being too optimistic, dare we say, go for it!
 Oregonwine.com lists open tasting rooms (both indoor and outdoor) throughout the Willamette Valley and beyond.
-As long as guests abide by the region’s detailed health and safety guidelines, Oregon Wine Country is ready to welcome you with enthusiasm!
+As long as guests abide by the region’s detailed health and safety guidelines, Oregon wine regions across the state are ready to welcome you with enthusiasm!

 The timing is spot on since May is Oregon Wine Month.
 So break out the suitcase and start filling your itinerary.
 This essential guide includes where to go and what to drink while touring wine country in the Beaver State.